Have You Lit An Energetic Flame To Something In Your Life?

 This story illustrates you just never know what the final outcome may be if you light a “flame” to something in your life.

 What I mean by a “flame” is not necessarily an actual flame from an actual fire, but an “energetic flame.”
-Remember everything in our reality is energy that is constantly moving and vibrating.
+Remember everything in our reality is energy that is constantly moving and changing.

 So how can you prevent what you do or say from lighting an energetic flame that has the potential to create a serious energetic explosion in your life?